vsandeepkumar809/resume/README.md

 # 🎯Objective

-<p align="left">I'm currently seeking a role as an IT Support Manager/Team Leader.
+<p align="left">I'm currently seeking a role as an Sr. IT Support Analyst/Team Leader.
 With over 6 years of experience in technical support and leadership, I focus on understanding customers' IT needs and delivering top-notch solutions.
 My goal is to ensure high customer satisfaction and constantly improve IT support services.</p>

 # 👨🏻‍💼Professional Experience